-You’re getting ready to play golf on a fine Saturday summer afternoon and you get an email about a potential non-compliance lawsuit you’re in.
+You’re getting ready to play golf on a fine summer afternoon, but then you get an email about a potential non-compliance lawsuit you’re in.

-Well, if you’re reading this blog, chances are you’ve been through this and understand the importance of compliance management and the role it plays in both the external and internal functions of any company.
-If that’s not where you’re at, we’d recommend reading our blog on compliance management that delves into why you should really care about it (beyond not wanting to ruin your Saturdays).
+If you’re reading this blog, chances are you’ve been through this and understand the importance of compliance management and the role it plays in both the external and internal functions of any company.
+If that’s not where you’re at, we’d recommend reading our blog on compliance management 101 that delves into why you should really care about compliance (beyond not wanting to ruin your Saturdays).

-If you’re trying to optimize your current compliance management system, a compliance management software, should be one of the initial ingredients you’re looking to include.
+If you’re trying to optimize your current compliance management system, a compliance management software that automates manual processes, should be one of the initial ingredients you’re looking to include.

 It’s important to note that a compliance management software is just one of the aspects of an organization’s overall compliance management program.